pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

     - This option is incompatible with the `--path` option.
     - If you do not specify a version of the template with the `--release` option, the version tagged `latest` will be used by default.

-- path: `--path <path/to/template>` allows you to specify the absolute path to a local experiment template from the command line instead of entering it interactively.
+- path: `--path <path/to/template>` allows you to specify the path to a local experiment template from the command line instead of entering it interactively.
     - This option is incompatible with the `--template` and `--release` options.

 - release: `--release <version_or_tag>` allows you to specify the release number or tag of a published experiment template from the command line instead of entering it interactively.